gavinest/blog/content/posts/trigger-a-cloud-function-from-a-google-sheet-change/index.md

 +++
-title = "Trigger a Cloud Function from a Google Sheet change" date = "2024-01-15"
+title = "Trigger a Cloud Function from a Google Sheet Change" date = "2024-01-15"
 [taxonomies]
   tags = ["gcp", "python"]